Molaison/MantaID/readme.md

 ### Models Training

-Due to the large size of the dataset, the model training time is too long, so only a certain number of samples are taken for training.
+Train the models using the divided training set.
 `mi_run_bmr`: Compare classification models with small samples.

 ```R